kudashevs/laravel-share-buttons/README.md

 ## Usage

-The package is really easy to use and provides a fluent interface to build the share buttons code.
-You can use a couple of methods to start a method chaining.
+The package is easy to use.
+It provides a fluent interface to build the share buttons code.
+You can just use a couple of methods to start a method chaining.
 They are:

 ```